hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

 ---------------------------

 As the name suggestes, Resource Groups are used to group together various resources on Azure.
-We'll create a resource group called ``hasura`` at ``westus`` location.
+We'll create a resource group called ``hasura`` at the ``westus`` location.

 .. code-block:: bash